Akikaze/ComCheck/plugins_qtproject/README.md

                       click on 'Replace'
     9: in the .cpp, in the Q_EXPORT_PLUGIN2 macro, replace 'plugin_Template' by 'plugin_CPP'

-Now I just need to implement the CPP algorithm in the `get_type` method, and build the project.
+Now, We just need to implement the CPP algorithm in the `get_type` method and the `get_description` method, and build the project.